 Step 7 – Add in the Parsley once the pressure has released.
 Turn the valve to the OPEN postion and remove the lid of the pressure cooker.

 Fluff the Rice a bit and stir in the Parsley to the rice.
 Fresh or dried Parsley can be used.
 For dried parsley use a teaspoon of Parsley.
 If using fresh Parsley add about a Tablespoon finely chopped.

 Hint:I use Kerrygold Grassfed Butter in this recipe.
-I find it makes a difference in the flavor (affiliate link) of the recipe.
+I find it makes a difference in the recipe’s flavor (affiliate link).
+Grassfed butter is the healthier saturated fat.

 - Oil – Oil can be used in place of Butter.
 Somthing like Olive Oil or even Avocado Oil